A divorcing couple signing their consent order

 Recitals

-These tend to set out matters than are agreed between a couple, and other matters of fact that could be useful for the court to know.
-For example, amongst more standard clauses, there is often a recital recording the fact that the couple agree that neither of them have an interest in assets owned by the other save as referred to elsewhere in the consent order.
+These tend to set out matters that are agreed between a couple, and other matters of fact that could be useful for the court to know.
+For example, amongst more standard clauses, there is often a recital recording that the couple agree that neither of them have an interest in assets owned by the other save as referred to elsewhere in the consent order.

 Undertakings